Prinsjesdag: Speech from the Throne

 Ridderzaal in The Hague, Netherlands, 2015.

 Throne of the monarchs of the Netherlands in the Ridderzaal in The Hague, 2010.

 The Speech from the throne, 2014.

 The first part of Prinsjesdag is the Speech from the Throne at the assembly of the States-General in the Ridderzaal.

 At around 12:30 on Prinsjesdag, the members of the Senate and House of Representatives enter the Ridderzaal.

 They sit opposite and to the left and right of the throne.
 The ministers and state secretaries sit to the left of the throne.
 Behind them sit members of the Council of State, the government’s highest advisory body.
 They all sit in the enceinte, an area enclosed by unobtrusive wooden barriers symbolising that the head of state is in conference with Parliament.

 Outside the enceinte are seats for the other High Councils of State, senior civil servants, high-ranking officers of the armed forces, senior members of the judiciary, the King’s or the Queen's Commissioner of the province of South Holland, the mayor of The Hague and specially invited guests.

 At the stroke of one, the King or the Queen, normally accompanied by other members of the Royal House, leaves Noordeinde Palace in the Golden Coach (Glass Coach sometimes) for the Binnenhof, escorted by court dignitaries and a military escort of honour.
-Outside the palace stand an escort of honour and a military band.
+Outside the palace stands an escort of honour and a military band.

-As the King or the Queen arrives at the Binnenhof, a band by the steps strikes up the Wilhelmus (national anthem).
-The King and other members of the Royal House salute the colour of the Royal Netherlands Marine Corps (the most ancient regiment in the Dutch armed forces) and mount the Ridderzaal’s steps, above which hangs a canopy.
+As the King or the Queen arrives at the Binnenhof, a military band by the steps plays the Wilhelmus (national anthem).
+The King and other members of the Royal House salute the colour of the Royal Netherlands Marine Corps (the oldest regiment in the Dutch armed forces) and walk the Ridderzaal’s steps, above which hangs a canopy.